couchbaselabs/docs-ng/content/couchbase-manual-1.8/couchbase-architecture.markdown

 ### vBuckets in a world of memcached clients

 The interface between clients and your Couchbase Cluster will largely depend on the client environment you are using.
-For the majority of client interfaces, a **Unhandled:** `[:unknown-tag :quote]` client is available that can talk natively to the Couchbase Cluster.
+For the majority of client interfaces, asmartclient is available that can talk natively to the Couchbase Cluster.
 This provides the client with a number of advantages in terms of the interface and sharing of information between the cluster and the client, and results in better overall performance and availability in failover situations.

 Although you can continue to use `memcached` compatible clients, there are significant performance disadvantages to this deployment model, as it requires